mgajda/less-arbitrary/towards-better-union.md

         == False
 ```

+First, we note that to describe *no information*, `mempty` cannot
+correctly type any term.
 Second important rule of typing is that all terms are typed successfully by any
 value in the `beyond` set.
 Finally we state the most intuitive rule for typing: a type inferred from a term, must